amraboelela/SwiftInterview/Amr_resume.md

 ### Lead macOS/iOS Developer — Apple | Sunnyvale, CA | May 2024 – March 2026

-Led a development team building internal iOS/macOS client applications used by Apple employees across the organization within the IS&T division.
+Led a development team building internal iOS/macOS applications for Apple employees within the IS&T division.

-- **Devices App** — Internal iOS app enabling managers to track their reportees' devices, ensure compliance, and facilitate device upgrades for Apple employees.
+- **Devices App** — Internal iOS app enabling managers to track their direct reports' devices, ensure compliance, and facilitate device upgrades for Apple employees.
 - **ADO (Apple Document Organizer)** — Internal app enabling Apple employees to reorganize their files by ensuring personal files remain in personal directories while work files are routed to work-only directories on the cloud or internal drives.

 - Wrote XCUITest UI test suites for the ADO app covering critical user flows: file scanning, directory classification decisions, and the onboarding walkthrough.